-Should the student develop a questionable pattern of absences, the principal or attendance committee may require a statement from a doctor or health clinic verifying the illness or condition that caused the student's absence from school to determine whether the absence or absences will be excused or unexcused.
+Should the student develop a questionable pattern of absences, the principal or attendance committee may require a statement from a doctor or health clinic verifying the illness or condition that caused the student's absence from school in order to determine whether the absence or absences will be excused or unexcused.

-Students who attend an appointment with a health care professional must attend school either before or after the appointment for the appointment not to count as an absence.
+Students who attend an appointment with a health care professional must be in attendance at school either before or after the appointment in order for the appointment not to count as an absence.
 The appointment must be documented by a note from the health care professional.